RouthKiranBabu/-Assignment-2-HTML-CSS-Based-Web-Form-Manual-Testing-Scenarios/readme.md

     ├── style.css
 </pre>
 # 🛠️ Build commands
+> [!TIP]
- - No Build Command needed.
+> No Build Command needed.
 Open the Registration form by opening the html file(index.html).
 # ✅ A brief description of functionalities